 I’m a proud Londoner, born and raised in this amazing city.
 Most of my learning and work has taken place here, both secular and religious, and the rich diversity of this city has granted me valuable experiences that inform my ideas, thoughts and outlook.
 I grew up in Hackney which has a particularly diverse cultural and economic make up, and my friends and family come from various ethnicities, religious traditions (or none), and socio-economic backgrounds.
 Inevitably, my socialisation has been broad and diverse and has siginificantly contributed to the ability to connect with different types of people from across society, whilst uncoupling me from the burdens of particular cultural forces, group-think, or parochialism.

 One of the main reasons I ended up in scholarly training was, besides my inquisitive nature, the innate need to identify meaning in everything I do.
 Unsatisfied with the “religion” I experienced in Muslim public spaces or the teachings of preachers and clerics, my wife and I left for Cairo to improve our Arabic so that we might engage the book of God directly, but with little intention to undertake protracted scholarly training.
 But after attaining fluency I thought to look upon the works of medieval scholars, which to my curiosity, painted a very different picture of Islam to the one I had left behind and little resonated with me.
 It wasn’t reading any one scholar per se but more so what I could generally glean from the early scholarly tradition.
 Their outlook was far more mature and nuanced, and they denounced sloganeering and populism opting for truth and substance.
-Not being subjected to an era of securitisation and the type of hyper-politicisation we currently experience in the west, their approach wasn’t reactionary but formulative and uplifting; broad-minded, tolerant and probing; with deep philosophical reasoning that focused on godliness rather than identity politics; they opted for effective problem-solving rather than naysaying or simply registering protest.
+Not being subjected to an era of securitisation and the type of hyper-politicisation we currently experience in the west, nor the immigrant anxieties that can motivate certain attitudes and approaches, their approach wasn’t reactionary but formulative and uplifting; broad-minded, tolerant and probing; with deep philosophical reasoning that focused on godliness rather than identity politics; they opted for effective problem-solving rather than naysaying or simply registering protest.

 The more I read and researched and the deeper I delved into philosophical enquiry, the more I became mesmerised with the Abrahamic method of subservience to God and the greater the realisation that modern “religion” has left much to be desired.
 I started scholastic training with grand plans, but as I continued most of my aspirations for professional scholarly pursuits and public engagement along with the notoriety that comes with it began to dissipate, although I guess some of that might also have been due to increasing maturity.
 Perhaps it’s what my earlier Hanbalī studies instilled in me as I progressed, for as the Hanbalī thinker Ibn Aqīl lamented, having become judicious in fiqh many Hanbalīs would shy away from public affairs to busy themselves with a quiet life of godliness and piety.
 This strongly resonates with me, but thinking about how I got here leads me to conclude I have little choice in the matter – from a point of qadr (divine decree) it seems this life was chosen for me rather than being of my own choosing.